 All of that can make me, like so many Millennials, seem flighty, distracted, unreliable, very “Different,” and sometimes even like having a “personality disorder.”
 Needless to say, figuring out what career to pursue is an impossible task, and conforming to Established Organisational structures and practices is unbearably stifling, and–as discovered by all my managers–a complete pipedream for us all.

-The discovery of Reinventing Organizations by Frederic Laloux provided me with a sense of connection and belonging that up until then had been consigned to my “Holy Grail” collection of possibilities.
 Here, “Different” is normal; diversity is actively valued; here the unorthodox and unconventional is celebrated.
 The ability to perceive, connect, and integrate the seemingly unrelated and paradoxical polarities and contradictions, is sought, because it helps connect the “Teal” ecosystem.
 Transitionals, Millennials and Multipotentialites have a natural capacity for this; they are natural human capacitors of the Teal “neural networks.”

 Above I mentioned two terms which I explicitly covered albeit superficially in my own experience, Transitionals and Millennials.
 Much has definitely been written and discussed regarding the latter.
 The third term hinted at is the Multipotentialite, which is starting to be mentioned more widely in the public arena under various different names and descriptions.
 You may have come across them as Polymath, Neo-Generalist, Multidisciplinarian, Community-Straddlers, etc.